kbrault/kbrault.github.io/content/blog/how-to-install-django/index.md

 +++
-title = "How to build a blog with Python Django - (Part 1) Installation" date = 2023-12-12
+title = "How to install Django ? "
+date = 2023-12-12

 description = "Django is a high-level, open-source Python web framework that simplifies the creation of complex, database-driven websites by providing tools and libraries for rapid development.
 Let's build a blog from scratch with it."